lballardini/apkill/README.md

 FUNCTIONALITIES: Deauth single client, deauth all clients, find hidden AP

 The script is optimized for debianesque systems.
-If you are on a system with Aptitude installed, dependecies will be automatically installed during first run.
+If you are on a system with APT installed, dependecies will be automatically installed during first run.
 (For more information about dependencies view the first lines of the script.)

 INSTALLATION: